Namma Metro: Ridership

-The Purple Line's Reach-1 of 6.7 km was the first to open during October 2011.
-On the first 3 days of operations of Reach-1, 169,019 people rode the metro.
-At the end of the 4th day, about 200,000 passengers had already commuted on Namma Metro.
-During the first month since opening of Reach-1, about 1,325,000 people had travelled by metro.
+The Purple Line's Reach-1 of 6.7 km was the first to open, in October 2011.
+On the first three days of operations of Reach-1, 169,019 people rode the metro.
+At the end of the fourth day, about 200,000 passengers had already commuted on Namma Metro.
+In the first month since opening of Reach-1, about 1,325,000 people had travelled by metro.
 Thus, on average, 41,390 people took the train each day during the first month.
-However, the average ridership during the first six months of operation dipped down to 24,968.
+However, the average ridership in the first six months of operation dropped to 24,968.

-The northern section of Green Line (Reach 3,3A - 9.9 km) opened during March 2014.
+The northern section of the Green Line (Reach 3, 3A - 9.9 km) opened in March 2014.
 About 25,000 passengers travelled on the northern section on the opening day.
 In the first month of operations of the Green Line stretch, 762,000 people used the line, at a daily average of 24,605.

-Reach-1, Reach-3/3A and Reach-2 (opened during November 2015) operated independently until the east–west underground section of Purple Line (connecting Reaches 1 and 2) was opened during April 2016.
-Once the east and west reaches were inter-connected with the intermediate underground section of Purple line, ridership surged hugely to nearly 100,000 a day on the line in the first few days.
+Reach-1, Reach-3/3A and Reach-2 (opened in November 2015) operated independently until the east–west underground section of Purple Line (connecting Reaches 1 and 2) was opened in April 2016.
+Once the east and west reaches were inter-connected with the intermediate underground section of the Purple Line, ridership surged hugely to nearly 100,000 a day on the line in the first few days.
 After the north–south underground section was opened (simultaneously with the elevated reaches 4,4A in the south), the network provided connectivity in all four directions with interchange between the lines and this increased ridership further, reaching between 350,000 and 360,000 on average by December 2017.

 As ridership kept growing, overcrowding became a serious concern.
-Hence, 3-coach trains were converted to 6 coaches.
+Hence, 3-coach trains began to be converted to 6 coaches.
 The first six car train was introduced on the Purple Line on 23 June 2018.
 By January 2020, all trains had been converted to six coaches.

 During 2019–20, the annual ridership was 174.22 million (average during the year was thus 477,315).
 The maximum daily ridership of 601,164 was on 25 October 2019 while the highest daily revenue of Rs.1.67 crore was on 2 March 2020.
-During January 2020, ridership averaged 518,074.
+In January 2020, ridership averaged 518,074.

-Due to Covid pandemic, services were halted from 25 March 2020 onwards.
+Due to the COVID-19 pandemic, services were halted from 25 March 2020 onwards.
 Operations resumed on 7 September 2020.
-During the second wave, operations were again halted from 27 April 2021 to 20 June 2021.
+In the second wave, operations were again halted from 27 April 2021 to 20 June 2021.
 Services remained limited throughout the pandemic period and ridership was low due to enforcement of constrained capacity and social distancing norms, as stipulated by the state government.

+As of March 2024, the metro system had an average daily ridership of about 636,000 passengers.
+On 11 August 2025, the ridership was 10.48 lakh, the highest recorded till then in the history of Namma Metro, surpassing 10 lakh for the first time, soon after the launch of Yellow line.